gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 or I can push the files in `_site` to remote gh-pages branch forcely from dev branch.
 But it is not a ideal way of routine operation.

 You see it!
 Very tedious, isn't it?

-I cannot stand the low efficiency.
+I think it is poor efficiency and should be improved.

 The main motivation for me is to be able to get a tool that help me do above works automatically.
 What I want to do is just committing the code to remote dev branch (this is the necessary work) and others leave to tool.